ProcessPA/jekyll-site/help/sign-minutes.md

 title: Sign your minutes
 layout: markdown-page
 ---
-Once minutes have been confirmed, they can be signed by Administrator users.

 You can sign your finalized minutes directly within Process PA.
 This feature streamlines the minute signing process and ensures that all records are secure and tamper-proof.
 By applying your signature, the minutes become locked and can no longer be edited, giving you the confidence that your records are accurate and complete.